pulumi/docs/README.md

 Docs for additional packages can be added by updating `./scripts/run_typedoc.sh` to include the package, and then updating `./config.toml` to include the package in the TOC as a `[[menu.reference]]` entry.

+## Updating resource docs

+> Resource docs are only available for providers for which we can generate a Pulumi schema.

+The primary script is `./scripts/gen_resource_docs.sh`.
+The script takes the following arguments (in order):

+* The provider package name, ex. `aws`.
+* Whether to install the resource plugin (almost always should be `true`): `true` or `false`.
+* The version of the provider so that the provider repo will be checked out at that version, as well as the resource plugin for that version will be installed.
+  * The version must match a release tag exactly.

+We currently have CI in-place to call the above script whenever a new provider version is released.
+See [`build-package-docs.sh`](https://github.com/pulumi/scripts/blob/master/ci/build-package-docs.sh#L62) in the `pulumi/scripts` repo.

+If you are looking to generate resource docs for _all_ providers, then you might find `./scripts/gen_all_resource_docs.sh` useful.
+The only use-case for this script is if you need to regenerate docs for all supported providers out-of-band from CI on your local machine and then a PR for it.

 ## Deploying updates

 When changes are merged into `master`, https://www.pulumi.com/ is automatically deployed.
 You can use the [Travis UI](https://travis-ci.com/pulumi/docs) to check on the status of the deployment.